Last updated: December 26, 2022

 It is important to remember that those primarily responsible for online harassment are always thethe authors of the comments in question.
 As a result, the liability of intermediaries is not automatic, since it is subject to specific rules.

-These intermediaries are generally the hosts who store content produced by third parties.
-Concretely, it can be the host of a social network, a website, an online media, a forum, or even an online game.
+These intermediaries are generally hosts storing content produced by third parties.
+Concretely, this can be the host of a social network, a website, online media, a forum, or even an online game.

 An intermediary will be recognized as responsible only :

-- What if he didn't have those messages removed as soon as he heard about them.
+• And if he didn't have these messages removed as soon as he became aware of them.

 What are your rights?

-As you can imagine, it is obviously illegal to engage in cyberstalking and this can be punished by law, especially with a penalty of up to 3 years imprisonment et € 45 fine if the perpetrator is an adult and the victim a minor.
+As you can imagine, it is obviously illegal to engage in cyberharassment and it can be punishable by law, in particular with a penalty which can go up to 3 years of imprisonment et € 45 fine if the perpetrator is an adult and the victim is a minor.

 How to request the removal of the content in question?

 Did you know that if you are a victim of cyberstalking, you can directly act with intermediaries ?
-Be aware that asking for the removal of insulting, humiliating or threatening content is not an official complaint.
+Please be aware that requesting the removal of insulting, humiliating or threatening content is not an official complaint.

 You should know that almost all social networks and video hosts offer the possibility of requesting the removal of certain content to ensure respect for people.
 However, their withdrawal criteria are specific to each host and do not depend on French law.